CarlColijn/OMEO/README.md

 ## How to contribute?

 ### Prerequisites
 OMEO is built to be ran as a stand-alone static HTML web app, which can be served from anywhere.
-It makes use of plain jQuery only, without any further external dependencies.
+It doesn't have any external dependencies.

 ### Used tools
 For now I'm just using Notepad++ for coding, FireFox and a local Python web server for testing, and Inkscape for the artwork.